Dynamic-LLaVA: Efficient Multimodal Large Language Models via Dynamic Vision-language Context Sparsification: Experiments

 \textbf{Trade-off.} We respectively adjust the keep rates of vision context ($r^I$) and language context ($r^{OT}$) during training, as mentioned in Sec.~\ref{subsubsec:End-to-end Sparsification Training}.
 As in Tab.~\ref{tab:trade-off}, we observe that increasing the value of $r^I$, i.e., retaining more image tokens during inference, significantly enhances the vision understanding performance of Dynamic-LLaVA.
 On the other hand, adjusting the value of $r^{OT}$ has negligible effects on vision understanding but impacts the generation ability of Dynamic-LLaVA.
 By tuning the values of $r^I$ and $r^{OT}$ during training, it is possible to achieve a balance between performance and efficiency tailored to specific requirements.
 More detailed results are presented in Appendix~\ref{subsubsec:Additional Trade-off Analysis}.

-\textbf{Hyper-parameters.} Tab.~\ref{tab:hyper-parameter} provides an analysis of which decoder layer to sparsify the tokens ($l$), the sample used for training should have a minimum output text token length ($\text{LEN}^{OT}$) and the weight of the regularization term ($\lambda$), as mentioned in Sec.~\ref{sec:3.3}.
+\textbf{Hyper-parameters.} Tab.~\ref{tab:hyper-parameter} provides an analysis of which decoder layer to sparsify the tokens ($l$) and the sample used for training should have a minimum output text token length ($\text{LEN}^{OT}$), as mentioned in Sec.~\ref{sec:3.3}.
 This analysis enables the Dynamic-LLaVA framework to be easily integrated into various MLLMs.
 For $l$ and $\lambda$, Dynamic-LLaVA shows relative insensitivity in vision understanding performance.
 We follow the work~\citep{chen2024image} and let $l=2$, while $\lambda=100$.
 For $\text{LEN}^{OT}$, sparsifying output text tokens of all samples significantly reduces the understanding performance of Dynamic-LLaVA.
 Incrementally increasing the threshold of $\text{LEN}^{OT}$ results in diminishing returns.